Posted: Wed 15th Feb 2023

 In order to grow, start-ups and early-stage small businesses need access to affordable funding, to life-changing contracts such as those with government, access to new markets and to getting paid on time.

 Being paid late only adds to this crunch in finances.
 One thing that is in the gift of the government is to ensure businesses get paid on time for what they do.

 Make it easier for the Small Business Commissioner to tackle large businesses that delay payment and make clearer recommendations to small businesses to ensure they invoice with clear terms and charge interest to those that pay late.

-Our report Access All Areas: Government found that despite the ambition to spend 25% of its procurement budget directly with small firms, the government has only so far managed to spend 10%.
+Our report Access All Areas: Government found that, despite the ambition to spend 25% of its procurement budget directly with small firms, the government has only so far managed to spend 10%.

 It is small and nimble businesses that will inject new ideas and innovation into contracts.
-We recently ran a series of events with Deloitte in London and Manchester to introduce and recruit agile tech firms already innovating in AI and sustainable systems, to subcontract with large suppliers.
+We recently ran a series of events with Deloitte in London and Manchester to introduce and recruit agile tech firms already innovating in AI and sustainable systems to subcontract with large suppliers.

-Maintain continuity.
-Chopping and changing business support programmes causes confusion and can lead to business owners dis-engaging as they cannot keep track of the programmes for which they are eligible.
+Chopping and changing business support programmes causes confusion and can lead to business owners disengaging as they cannot keep track of the programmes for which they are eligible.

 They should be iterated to respond to small business needs and supercharged with support from the private sector to ensure they become well known and highly adopted, with effective measurement of results to inform future programmes and policy.

-A supportive culture that champions the role the 5.5m small businesses play in the economy, not just the 30,000 scale-ups, is one that sees the most progress and support from entrepreneurs from the classroom to the boardroom.
+A supportive culture that champions the role the 5.5 million small businesses play in the economy, not just the 30,000 scale-ups, is one that sees the most progress and support from entrepreneurs from the classroom to the boardroom.
 This can only start with government itself.

 Unemployment is expected to rise yet there is no dedicated programme to support a move from unemployment into self-employment since the New Enterprise Allowance scheme was scrapped.

 The government should consider working with the private sector and established groups in the mature employment sector to form a consortium to support entrepreneurs and attract this talent back into small and large businesses alike.

 Many small businesses can't find the skills they need in their local area, which impacts their local economy.
 One way of tackling this could be to offer tax breaks to regional businesses that actively invest in upskilling their workforce.

 Enterprise Nation's Small Business Barometer exposed wide regional differences in growth ambitions, with almost half (45%) of businesses in the East of England expecting to shrink in the next quarter compared to the West Midlands where half (49%) expect to grow.
 Access to skilled employees is a big part of the growth picture.

 Recognise the positive surge in start-ups and reflect how government policies in investment zones from finance to housing can create positive conditions to start a business from home, a co-working space and leverage efficient broadband and transport infrastructure to sell well at home and overseas.

-96% of the UK's businesses are diverse, small micro businesses and start-ups.
-We'd like to see this group represented at the highest level in government at regular meetings in the same way that the Government engages with organisations that represent larger businesses.
+96% of the UK's businesses are diverse, small and micro businesses and start-ups.
+We'd like to see this group represented at the highest level in government at regular meetings in the same way that the government engages with organisations that represent larger businesses.